How to Use Google Flights

 Price alerts directly to your email

 Another advantage Google Flights offers is the ability to receive notifications for a specific trip's pricing.
 Follow the instructions to turn on email notifications for price alerts on a specific route.
 First, make sure you are signed in to a Google account.
 Then, select the route you want to be notified about.
-Finally, just click on the button called “Save and track price” located by the "Share" and "Send to yourself" buttons on the itinerary screen.
+Finally, just slide the button called “Track price” to turn it on.
 Google Flights will only track the prices for the dates selected.
 You can turn on notifications for up to 100 different trips on Google Flights.